 But why is consistency important?

-As you can imagine, local, regional and state government websites must have content guides to ensure consistency across their sites.
+As you can imagine, local, regional, and state government websites must have content guides to ensure consistency across their sites.
 From the U.S. Environmental Protection Agency’s web content branding guide, which includes time-tested direction for all web content contributors within this enormous and multi-faceted organization:

 “Internet success is rooted in content through the ability of a website to be comfortable, intuitive, consistent and trustworthy.
 By addressing these needs, websites will be more apt to achieve ongoing success with their audiences.”

-This is why larger companies, universities, nonprofits, government departments and other organizations often prepare a Content Standards Guide based on a clear content strategy so all contributing copywriters can follow the same direction, page by page.
+This is why larger companies, universities, nonprofits, government departments, and other organizations often prepare a Content Standards Guide based on a clear content strategy so all contributing copywriters can follow the same direction, page by page.

-Pam Foster, the pet industry’s only Certified SEO Copywriter, will create your custom Content Style Guide with the following components:
+Dr. Tammy Powell, a Veterinarian and SEO-trained Copywriter, will create your custom Content Style Guide with the following components:

 - A Profile of Your Ideal Customer, outlining exactly who you’re trying to attract and what they’re looking for on your site (use Customer Personas if possible)